Gaussianer/FasterSeg/README.md

-# Training the FasterSeg model with custom data
+# How to train FasterSeg for custom objects
 ##

-We will show you a way to train the FasterSeg model with custom data for your own application requirements.
-But next we will introduce FasterSeg.
-We will then use a modified version of the FasterSeg repository to show how you can train it to use custom objects.
+In this repository we will show you how to train FasterSeg with custom data.
+But first we will introduce FasterSeg.
+We will then use this repository to show you a way to train FasterSeg with custom data for your purpose.

 ## FasterSeg
 ### FasterSeg: Searching for Faster Real-time Semantic Segmentation [[PDF](https://arxiv.org/pdf/1912.10917.pdf)]